 The Society has produced a twice-yearly bulletin since the Society began in 1973.
 The bulletins contain a wealth of knowledge about the history of Petersfield and its surrounding area and serve as a well of information for today’s historical researchers.

 The current year’s bulletins are available to members only.
-Previous bulletins can be found at the Petersfield Museum, Petersfield Library and in some cases, the British Museum.
+Previous bulletins can be found at the Petersfield Museum, Petersfield Library and Hampshire Records Office.

 Petersfield 1918 From War To Peace